pmd/pmd/docs/index.md

 which you can do either in Java or as a self-contained XPath query.

 PMD is most useful when **integrated into your build process**.
 It can then be used as a quality gate, to enforce a coding standard for your codebase.
-PMD can be used:
+Among other things, PMD can be run:
 * As a [Maven goal](pmd_userdocs_tools_maven.html)
 * As an [Ant task](pmd_userdocs_tools_ant.html)
 * As a [Gradle task](https://docs.gradle.org/current/userguide/pmd_plugin.html)